sinkinben/hpc-learning/note/gemm.md

 ISPC is "Intel SPMD Compiler".
 For more details of ISPC, refer to [IPSC User Guide](https://ispc.github.io/ispc.html).

-But it seems that the ISPC code I wrote is very terrible `:-D`, its performance is just-so-so.
+But it seems that I wrote ISPC code in a naive way `:-D`, its performance is just-so-so.
 Maybe I should use `foreach, task` in ISPC to optimize it.

 ```c
 #define Get(array, i, j, cols) (array[i * cols + j])